University of California | College of Letters & Sciences Home | Contact Us | Text Version

 Research Interests

-We study taste perception in the fruit fly, Drosophila Melanogaster, to examine how sensory information is processed by the brain.
+We study taste recognition in the fruit fly, Drosophila Melanogaster, to examine how sensory information is processed by the brain.
 We use a combination of molecular, genetic, electrophysiological and behavioral approaches to study taste circuits.
-Our aims are to understand how different tastes are distinguished by the brain and how taste perception is modified by experience.
+Our aims are to understand how different tastes are distinguished by the brain and how taste percepts and behaviors are modified by experience.

 Current Projects

 Information processing in the brain.
-The subesophageal ganglion of the fly brain contains both axons of gustatory neurons and dendrites of motor neurons involved in taste behaviors.
+The subesophageal zone of the fly brain contains both axons of gustatory neurons and dendrites of motor neurons involved in taste behaviors.
 This suggests that the fly may have simple and localized taste circuits, with few connections between sensory stimulus and motor response.
 In addition, projection neurons may relay gustatory information to higher brain centers, perhaps for more complex associations.
 We are interested in mapping the functional and anatomical components of taste circuits using a variety of approaches.
-Genetic approaches to label subsets of neurons in the brain, behavioral screens for taste mutants, and calcium imaging of taste responses in the brain will help elucidate these circuits.
-These studies will provide insight into the integration of gustatory cues and the difference between sweet versus bitter, and will set the stage to examine how taste circuits are modified by learning and other sensory stimuli.
-We plan to study increasingly complex problems of neural integration by examining how different stimuli impinge upon taste circuits.
+Genetic approaches to label subsets of neurons in the brain, behavioral screens for taste mutants, calcium imaging of taste responses in the brain and EM studies will help elucidate these circuits.
+These studies will provide insight into the integration of gustatory cues and the difference between sweet versus bitter.

 Selected Publications